AV4TAr/sheti/README.md

 # TODO

-  - Add tests for service & Connectors (doing)
+  - Add tests for service & Connectors (doing need more)
   - Create a service for SHETI
   - Add connegtor for GitHub (done)
   - Add connector for Jira